Francesca Jones (tennis): 2024: First WTA 125 final

-2025: First WTA 125 title, US Open debut, top 100
+2025: WTA 125 title, US Open debut, top 100

 Jones qualified for the Transylvania Open, but lost in the first round to fifth seed Kateřina Siniaková in three sets.
-The following week, she reached the semifinals at the WTA 125 Cancún Tennis Open, with wins over Aliona Bolsova, Sachia Vickery and Iryna Shymanovich, before losing to eventual champion Emiliana Arango.
+The following week, she reached the semifinals at the WTA 125 Cancún Open, with wins over Aliona Bolsova, Sachia Vickery and Iryna Shymanovich, before losing to eventual champion Emiliana Arango.
 Remaining in Mexico the next week, Jones qualified for the Mérida Open and overcame Mayar Sherif in the first round.
 She retired during the third set of her next match against fellow qualifier Emiliana Arango.

 In March, Jones won the W75 Vacaria Open in Brazil defeating Léolia Jeanjean in the final.
 At the Copa Colsanitas in Colombia in the first week of April, she collapsed while serving in the third set of her first round match against Julia Riera and was taken off court in a wheelchair.
-Jones qualified to make her WTA 1000 main draw debut at the Madrid Open, losing to Dayana Yastremska in the first round.
+Jones qualified to make her WTA 1000 main-draw debut at the Madrid Open, losing to Dayana Yastremska in the first round.

 Wins over Lea Bošković and Mai Hontama saw her reach the final qualifying round at the French Open, where her run was ended by Anastasiia Sobolieva.

-Moving onto the grass-court season, Jones entered the Nottingham Open as a wildcard and defeated Harriet Dart in the first round, before losing to seventh seed Linda Nosková in her next match.
-The following week at the Eastbourne Open, she again entered the main-draw thanks to a wildcard and defeated qualifier Greet Minnen to reach the second round, where she lost to Dayana Yastremska.
-She was awarded a wildcard into the main-draw debut at Wimbledon, but lost to Yuliia Starodubtseva in the first round.
+Moving onto the grass-court season, Jones entered the Nottingham Open thanks to a wildcard and defeated Harriet Dart in the first round, before losing to seventh seed Linda Nosková in her next match.
+The following week at the Eastbourne Open, she again entered the main draw thanks to a wildcard and defeated qualifier Greet Minnen to reach the second round, where she lost to Dayana Yastremska.
+She was awarded a wildcard into the main draw debut at Wimbledon, but lost to Yuliia Starodubtseva in the first round.

-Back on clay-courts later in July, Jones won her first WTA 125 title at Contrexéville, defeating Elsa Jacquemot in the final.
-As a result she reached a new career-high ranking of world No. 104 on 14 July 2025.
-Two weeks later, Jones claimed her second WTA 125 title at the Palermo Ladies Open, going the entire tournament without dropping a set and defeating Anouk Koevermans in the final, a result which saw her enter the world's top-100 for the first time at No. 84 on 28 July 2025.
+Back on clay courts later in July, Jones won her first WTA 125 title at Contrexéville, defeating Elsa Jacquemot in the final.
+As a result, she reached a new career-high ranking of world No. 104 on 14 July 2025.
+Two weeks later, Jones claimed her second WTA 125 title at the Palermo Ladies Open, going the entire tournament without dropping a set and defeating Anouk Koevermans in the final, a result which saw her enter the world's top 100 for the first time, at No. 84 on 28 July 2025.

-Entering as top seed in qualifying at the US Open, Jones recorded straight sets wins over Viktória Hrunčáková, Ekaterine Gorgodze and Arianne Hartono to make it into the main-draw at the event for the first time.
+Entering the US Open as top seed in qualifying, Jones recorded straight-sets wins over Viktória Hrunčáková, Ekaterine Gorgodze and Arianne Hartono to make it into the main draw at the event for the first time.
 She lost to Eva Lys in the first round.

 In September at the SP Open in Brazil, she defeated second seed Solana Sierra in the quarterfinals to reach her second WTA Tour semifinal, but lost to Janice Tjen.
-As a result of her run at the tournament, Jones achieved a new career-high ranking of world No. 73 on 15 September 2025.
+As a result of her run at the tournament, Jones achieved a new career-high ranking of world No. 73, on 15 September 2025.